 -Requires a higher level of competency and understanding through education by you Medical Massage Practitioner

 Certified Medical Masage Therapists utilize Myofascial Release to shut off the contraction of the muscle(s) affected, increase blood and lymphatic circulation, and stimulate the stretch reflex in musles to break up any muscles adhesions of the fascia.
 Fascia is a sheet of connective tissue primarily collagen that forms beneath the skin to attach, stabilize, enclose, and separate muscle.
-It creates a tough, elastic protection of the muscles and can also be found covering every bones, nerve, artery, vein, and even our lungs, heart, brain and spinal cord.
+It creates a tough, elastic protection of the muscles and can also be found covering every bone, nerve, artery, vein, and even our lungs, heart, brain and spinal cord.
 Its primary function is to support and protect the tissue.
 When it is functioning optimally, fascia allows for great flexibility in range of motion.
 However, when it has been exposed to injury/illness, it can harden, thicken, tighten, and form scar tissue.
 This scar tissue creates adhesions and limits range of motion (decreased flexibility) and can also cause increased pain if it compresses surrounding nerves (nerve entrapment).

 Who can benefit from medical massage?